-Therefore, there is now no condemnation for those who are in Christ Jesus," NIV translation
+Therefore, there is no longer any condemnation awaiting those who are in union with the Messiah Yeshua.

-The "law of the Spirit of life" refers to the fact that, as Christians, we are to follow the advice and guidance of the Counselor that was provided.
+The "law of the Spirit of life" refers to the fact that, as Christians, we are to follow the advice and guidance of the counselor that was provided.
 So, we are free from the law but we are not just released to walk in this world on our own.
 Instead, we are to listen and obey the prompting of God through the Holy Spirit.

 Listening and obeying the prompting of the Holy Spirit will keep us from many harmful actions.
 On our own, our actions would lead to all kinds of sinful things which separate us from the Father which is death.
-But, with the Spirit, we have the very mind of God to guide us and to draw us closer to Him who is our life and our peace.
+But, with the Spirit, we have the very mind of God to guide us and to draw us closer to him who is our life and our peace.

 The mind that is controlled by the desires of the flesh instead of the Holy Spirit is in direct opposition to the working of God.
-That does not mean that, when we sin, God turns His back on us but, when the sin controls your mind, you cannot please God.
+That does not mean that, when we sin, God turns his back on us but, when the sin controls your mind, you cannot please God.
 Although the law is powerless to save, it still shows us God's standard of behavior.
-We are forgiven when we don't live up to what He created us to be but He still wants us to live a holy life.
+We are forgiven when we don't live up to what he created us to be but he still wants us to live a holy life.

 Here, we see the first function of the Holy Spirit and that is the fact that you can know that you are saved if you have the Spirit.
 There are many people that call themselves Christians but, if you ask them, they will tell you that they are not really sure of their salvation.
 That doubt is not of God but is a scheme of the devil.
-Our Father does not want us walking around unsure about His love for us.
+Our Father does not want us walking around unsure about his love for us.
 It is really very simple: If you have the Spirit, you are a child of God.
 If you don't, then, you are not.
 Got the Spirit?

 The bodies that we have now are dead and dying but, with the Holy Spirit, comes the promise that we will be raised with new bodies.
 The Spirit is a deposit guaranteeing what is to come.

-Jesus Christ rescued us from the death that we were facing and so Paul reminds us that we don't go back to doing the things that had put us in danger.
+Yeshua Messiah rescued us from the death that we were facing and so Paul reminds us that we don't go back to doing the things that had put us in danger.
 A simple example of this is: Think of a person that does not know how to swim and yet, while wading in the ocean, they are pulled out and under by the waves.
 The lifeguard swims out and saves them by pulling them in to the shore.
 The person does not, then, turn around and run back into the ocean.

-For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live, because those who are led by the Spirit of God are sons of God."
-NIV translation
+For if you live according to your old nature, you will certainly die; but if, by the Spirit, you keep putting to death the practices of the body, you will live.
+All who are led by God's Spirit are God's sons.

 This passage plainly shows us the second function of the Holy Spirit in the life of a Christian.
 That is the Spirit is to lead us in our daily lives.
 That leading (and our following) will allow us to "put to death the misdeeds of the body".
 That leading is for every part of our daily walk from what we eat to what we say and do, as well as where we go.

 Many people walk around every day in fear of different things but the only thing that anyone in this world should fear is God.
 But, we who have the Holy Spirit do not have a reason to fear anyone or anything.
-As children of God, we know that He is for us so who or what can stand against us?
+As children of God, we know that he is for us so who or what can stand against us?

-Since we are His children, we are also His heirs and that means that we share in the trials and suffering of this world.
+Since we are his children, we are also his heirs and that means that we share in the trials and suffering of this world.
 It seems that many people are happy with the blessings of God but are not prepared for the persecution that comes with being identified as a Christian.

-"I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.
-The creation waits in eager expectation for the sons of God to be revealed."
-NIV translation
+I don't think the sufferings we are going through now are even worth comparing with the glory that will be revealed to us in the future.
+The creation waits eagerly for the sons of God to be revealed;

 Our sufferings in the here and now do not compare to the wonderful that is to come.
 Well, that is all fine and dandy but, as people struggling with the flesh, we aren't really happy with many of the things that we face each day.
-We go around trying to put a smile on instead of just admitting that this life is not easy but its gonna get better for us, as Christians, when He comes back.
+We go around trying to put a smile on instead of just admitting that this life is not easy but its gonna get better for us, as Christians, when he comes back.
 Every struggle is an opportunity to be a witness of God's grace to those around us.

 In Genesis 1, God created all things and it was good.
 Death and decay entered that perfect world through the disobedience of one man.
 Since that time, even the earth has longed to go back to perfect harmony with God.
 That day is coming when all things will be made new and freed from the bondage of sin and death (see Revelation 21).

-"We know that the whole creation has been groaning as in the pains of childbirth right up to the present time.
-Not only so, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for our adoption as sons, the redemption of our bodies."
-NIV translation
+We know that until now, the whole creation has been groaning as with the pains of childbirth; and not only it, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we continue waiting eagerly to be made sons - that is, to have our whole bodies redeemed and set free.

 All of the earth and everything in it was tainted by sin and is waiting to be renewed.
 We, who have the Holy Spirit, look for the day to come when we will have our new bodies.
 These new bodies will no longer face the struggle with the flesh but will be completely free from the effects of that sin.